Equivalent Systems for Differential Equations with Polynomially Distributed Delay: Equivalent systems

 If $y^*$ is an asymptotically stable stationary solution, then we obtain the convergence

 for $i \ge 0$ provided that the initial values of~$y$ are sufficiently close to $y^*$ and the initial values~\eqref{initial-values} are used for $x_i$.
-An interesting question is if this stationary solution of~\eqref{equivalent-system} is asymptotically stable or Lyapunov-stable.
+An interesting question is whether this stationary solution of~\eqref{equivalent-system} is asymptotically stable or Lyapunov-stable.

 \begin{theorem} We suppose the existence and uniqueness of solutions of IVPs for all $t \ge 0$.
 Let $y^*$ be a Lyapunov-stable stationary solution of a DDE~\eqref{dde}.
 Consequently, $(y^*,x_0^*,\ldots,x_n^*)^\top$ with $x_i^*$ from~\eqref{stationary-x} is a stationary solution of the equivalent system~\eqref{equivalent-system}, which is unstable for $n \ge 2$. \end{theorem}